ironnysh/mighty/README.md

 Now, after (gradually) overcoming my impostor syndrome, I want to give back to this incredible community (open source in general, and [Eleventy](https://discord.com/invite/GBkBy9u) in particular): I'm releasing this project under [MIT/CC BY-NC-SA 4.0 License](LICENSE).

-Have fun, and I hope you find it useful, interesting, and valuable.
+Have fun, and I hope you find it interesting and valuable.

 ## Contributions